hspark1212/MOFTransformer/README.md

 $ moftransformer download pretrain_model
 ```
 ### (Optional) Download dataset for CoREMOF, QMOF
-- we've provide the dataset of MOFTransformer (i.e., atom-based graph embeddings and energy-grid embeddings) for CoREMOF, QMOF:
+- we've provide the dataset of MOFTransformer (i.e., atom-based graph embeddings and energy-grid embeddings) for CoREMOF, QMOF
 ```
 $ moftransformer download coremof
 $ moftransformer download qmof
 ```
-we recommend downloading the tar.gz files in [figshare](https://figshare.com/articles/dataset/MOFTransformer/21155506) (more fast)

 ## Getting Started
 1. At first, you download dataset of hMOFs (20,000 MOFs) for examples.